Automated Repair of Resource Leaks in Android Applications: Introduction

 \section{Introduction}

 The programming model of the Android operating system makes its mobile applications (``apps'') prone to bugs that are due to incorrect usage of shared resources.
 An app's implementation typically runs from several entry points, which are activated by callbacks of the Android system in response to events triggered by the mobile device's user (for example, switching apps) or other changes in the environment (for example, losing network connectivity).
 Correctly managing shared resources is tricky in such an event-driven environment, since an app's overall execution flow is not apparent from the control-flow structure of its source code.
-This explains why \emph{resource leaks}---bugs that occur when a shared resource is not correctly released or released too late---are common in Android apps~\cite{LeakEmpericalStudy}, where they often result in buggy behavior that ultimately degrades an app's responsiveness and usability.
+This explains why \emph{resource leaks}---bugs that occur when a shared resource is not correctly released or released too late--- are one of the most common kind of performance bugs in Android apps~\cite{LeakEmpericalStudy,icse14performancebugs,emseperformancebugs}, where they often result in buggy behavior that ultimately degrades an app's responsiveness and usability.

-Research in the last few years (which we summarize in \autoref{sec:relatedwork}) has developed numerous techniques to \emph{detect} resource leaks using dynamic analysis~\cite{LeakEmpericalStudy, FSE14}, static analysis~\cite{RountevEnergyBugs, Relda2TSE16, Relfix}, or a combination of both~\cite{EnergyPatchTSE18}.
+Motivated by their prevalence and negative impact, research in the last few years (which we summarize in \autoref{sec:relatedwork}) has developed numerous techniques to \emph{detect} resource leaks using dynamic analysis~\cite{LeakEmpericalStudy, FSE14}, static analysis~\cite{RountevEnergyBugs, Relda2TSE16, Relfix}, or a combination of both~\cite{EnergyPatchTSE18}.
 Automated detection is very useful to help developers in debugging, but the very same characteristics of Android programming that make apps prone to having resource leaks also complicate the job of coming up with leak \emph{repairs} that are correct in all conditions.

 To address these difficulties, we present a technique to detect \emph{and fix} resource leaks in Android apps completely automatically.
-Our technique, called \toolname and described in \autoref{sec:how-it-works}, is based on static analysis and can build fixes that are correct (they eradicate the detected leaks for a certain resource) and ``safe'' (they do not introduce conflicts with the rest of the app's usage of the resource).
+Our technique, called \toolname and described in \autoref{sec:how-it-works}, is based on static analysis and can build fixes that are correct (they eradicate the detected leaks for a certain resource) and ``safe'' (they do not introduce conflicts with the rest of the app's usage of the resource, and follow Android's recommendations for resource management~\cite{AndoidActivityLifecycleGuidelines}).